How should I structure my business?

 When considering possible structures, it is important to think about:

-Who is going to be involved in the business?
-If it will just be you on your own, you could choose to be a sole trader, or to set up a registered company.
-If the business is to involve more than one person or entity, who will be responsible for the day to day management of the business and what role/duties will each of you have in the business?
-How much are each of you investing?
+• If the business is to involve more than one person or entity, who will be responsible for the day to day management of the business and what role/duties will each of you have in the business?

 Set out below is a brief summary of four types (not exhaustive) of business structure:

+PARTNERSHIP: Partnerships are governed by the Partnerships Act 1908 and any partnership agreement (not compulsory).
 Two or more individuals or entities that own and operate the business are the partners.
 There are no formal requirements however it is recommended that a partnership agreement be entered into.

-The limited partnership is made up of general partners who are responsible for the management and limited partners who are passive investors.
+The limited partnership requires a general partner who is responsible for the management of the business, and limited partners who are effectively passive investors.
 There must be at least one general partner and one limited partner at all times (Limited Partnerships Act 2008, s8(1)).|

 Whether you are starting a new business, or purchasing an existing one, it is always a good idea to receive advice from a lawyer experienced in commercial law on the best way to structure your business.
 A lawyer can lead you through the benefits, disadvantages and implications of each structure, to ensure you choose the right vehicle for you and your business.